akka/akka/akka-docs/src/main/paradox/typed/actors.md

 To implement the logic where we spawn a child for the session we need access to the `ActorContext`.
-This is injected as a constructor parameter upon creation of the behavior, note how we combine the `MutableBehavior` with  `Behaviors.setup` to do this in the `behavior` method.
+This is injected as a constructor parameter upon creation of the behavior, note how we combine the `AbstractBehavior` with  `Behaviors.setup` to do this in the `behavior` method.

 The behavior that we declare here can handle both subtypes of `RoomCommand`.